1967 NHL amateur draft

-The 1967 NHL amateur draft was the fifth NHL entry draft.
-It was held June 7, 1967, the day after the 1967 expansion draft, at the Queen Elizabeth Hotel in Montreal, Quebec.
+The 1967 NHL amateur draft was the fifth draft for the National Hockey League.
+It was held June 7, 1967, the day after the 1967 expansion draft, at the Queen Elizabeth Hotel in Montreal.

+The last active player in the NHL from this draft class was Serge Bernier, who played his last NHL game in the 1980–81 season.

 Selections by round

 Listed below are the selections in the 1967 NHL amateur draft.